ronaldbosma/memoryfeed/docs/powershell/files-and-folders.md

 ## Update multiple files

-This function can be used to update multiple files that match the filter cirtiera with new content.
+This function can be used to update multiple files that match the filter criteria with new content.

 ```powershell
 <#